usamaejaz/jekyll-now/_posts/2017-12-3-what-the-duck.md

 ## What The Duck

-I created the cross-browser in some hours.
-There are similar extensions like this created before like the ones which remove or replace trump from the internet (examples: <a href="https://chrome.google.com/webstore/detail/make-america-kittens-agai/klchnmggepghlcolikgaekpibclpmgcm?hl=en" target="_blank">Make America Kittens Again</a> and <a href="https://chrome.google.com/webstore/detail/trump-filter/lhondapiaknegjpellpodegmeonigjic/reviews">Trump Filter</a>).
+So, I created this cross-browser extension in some hours.
+There are similar extensions which remove or replace some words / content from the internet (examples: <a href="https://chrome.google.com/webstore/detail/make-america-kittens-agai/klchnmggepghlcolikgaekpibclpmgcm?hl=en" target="_blank">Make America Kittens Again</a> and <a href="https://chrome.google.com/webstore/detail/trump-filter/lhondapiaknegjpellpodegmeonigjic/reviews">Trump Filter</a>).

 ### Features